sandhavi/ml_workshop/readme.md

 - [YouTube Tutorial: Machine Learning Basics](https://youtu.be/i_LwzRVP7bg?si=IQPMxiaMO3VdUarG)
 - [YouTube Tutorial: Python for Data Science and Machine Learning](https://youtu.be/7eh4d6sabA0?si=t8J8lfwbGYDU3Rnz)

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 Happy learning and coding!
-Feel free to reach out if you have any questions or suggestions.
+Feel free to reach me on [LinkedIn][(https://www.linkedin.com/in/sandhavi)]. if you have any questions or suggestions.